CM Maps Route Manager (CMMRM) + Locations (CMML) + PeepSo / BuddyPress - Use Case

 Then check the relevant articles:

-Both are free WordPress plugins that allow you to create a social platform similar to Facebook.
-They are free and provide paid add-ons.
+BuddyPress is a free WordPress plugin that allows you to create a social platform similar to Facebook.

-Both BuddyPress and PeepSo can be downloaded from the WordPress back-end.
+BuddyPress can be downloaded from the WordPress back-end.

 Once installed, follow their documentation for the initial setup.